hestokes/Project-2-recipes/README.md

 ## About / Synopsis

 - Your Recipes!
 Was created as a group-project as a part of full-stack bootcamp.
+- This app introduced, and educated the group, on the MVC paradigm, the incorporation of handlebars.js, MySQL retrieving and adding new data to a MySQL database, and adding authentication via express-session, and cookies (in-progress).
 - Your Recipes! offers the user an opportunity to share recipes with fellow foodies, comment on other foodies' recipes, and recieve and read comments on their own recipes.
 - Your Recipes is an In-progress app, and more additions are to come.
 - If you would like to use a live deployed version of Your Recipes!, click [here.](https://big-sexy-repo.herokuapp.com/)